Vaden89/Worker-Management-System/README.md

 # Worker Management Frontend

 This frontend application is designed for managing worker data.
-It is built using React, Ant Design for the user interface components, and Axios for handling HTTP requests.
+It is built using React, Ant Design for the user interface components, and appwrite for BAAS

 ## Features